ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 ### 3. Probabilities: Income Gains vs. Job Loss

 **Probability of Income Gains:**

-•	Current Outlook (2024): Confidence in income gains over the next 5 years is just 9, lower than during the 2020 pandemic recession, reflecting pessimism about wage growth and economic mobility.
+•	Currently in 2024 Q4, confidence in income gains over the next 5 years is just 9, lower than during the 2020 pandemic recession, reflecting pessimism about wage growth and economic mobility.

-•	Historical Comparison: This score is far below the 56 seen during the 1990s boom and closer to the low of -23 in 2009.

 **Probability of Job Loss:**

 •	The current outlook as of 2024 Q4, the perception of the probability of Job Loss is at 27, and it has remained elevated, similar to pandemic levels, reflecting continued instability in the labor market.

-•	Historical Trends: While lower than the peak of 37 in 2020, the score highlights lingering concerns about economic security, even as unemployment rates nationally remain low.
+•	While lower than the peak of 37 in 2020, the score highlights lingering concerns about economic security, even as unemployment rates nationally remain low.

-**Linear Regression:** ADD INFORMATION HERE!
+**Linear Regression:**
 ![](LinearReg-Probability-Real-Income-Gain-Next-5Yr.png)
 **Probability of Real Income Gains in the Next 5 Years (Age 18–34)**

-•	A small negative coefficient (-0.00062) indicates a decline in optimism for real income gains.
-The model shows poor power with R-squared = 0.016, and the trend is not statistically significant (p = 0.16).

-•	Overall, this indicates there is slight pessimism about income growth in the next (e.g. 5 Years ago) showing lower statistical significance potentially indicating when individuals think that far, other factors come into play.5 years, though the trend lacks strong predictive reliability.
-Similar to other measures that ask about longer-term years
+•	A small negative coefficient **(-0.00062)** indicates a decline in optimism for real income gains.
+The model shows poor power with **R-squared = 0.016**, and the trend is not statistically significant **(p = 0.16)**.
+Overall, this indicates there is slight pessimism about income growth in the next (e.g. 5 Years ago) showing lower statistical significance potentially indicating when individuals think that far, other factors come into play.5 years, though the trend lacks strong predictive reliability.
+Similar to other measures that ask about the longer-term number of years comparison and expectations (e.g. 5 years ago and 5 years from now).

 ![](LinearReg-Probability-Job-Loss-Next-5Yr.png)
 **Probability of Losing a Job in the Next 5 Years (Age 18–34)**
-•	The trend suggests a small positive coefficient (0.00023), meaning that perceptions of job loss are slightly increasing.
-However, the R-squared of 0.067 suggests a weak model fit, though it is statistically significant (p = 0.007).

-•	The increase in the perceived probability of job loss reflects growing concerns among individuals aged 18-43.
+•	The trend suggests a small positive coefficient **(0.00023)**, meaning that perceptions of job loss are slightly increasing.
+However, the **R-squared of 0.067** suggests a weak model fit, though it is statistically significant **(p = 0.007)**.
+The increase in the perceived probability of job loss reflects growing concerns among individuals aged 18-43.
 Higher values are associated with negative perceptions, signaling declining confidence in job stability.

 ----------------------------------------------------------------------------------------------------------